ArchipelagoMW/Archipelago/worlds/tunic/docs/en_TUNIC.md

 In the TUNIC Randomizer, every item in the game is randomized.
 All chests, key item pickups, instruction manual pages, hero relics, and other unique items are shuffled.<br>

-Ability shuffling is an option available from the options page to shuffle certain abilities (prayer, holy cross, and the ice rod combo), preventing them from being used until they are unlocked.<br>
+Ability shuffling is an option available from the options page to shuffle certain abilities (prayer, holy cross, and the icebolt combo), preventing them from being used until they are unlocked.<br>

+Entrances can also be randomized, shuffling the connections between every door, teleporter, etc. in the game.

 Enemy randomization and other options are also available and can be turned on in the client mod.